-Structural movement
+Structural Movement

-Repair category 2
+Repair Category 1

 Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-Cracking evident to the kitchen window lintel area.
-A building contractor should be consulted for advice on repairs required.
+Render cracking noted, however this appears to be longstanding.